-Join Matthew Farber and Steve Isaacs for our upcoming webinar How Games Can Be a Centerpiece for Student-Driven Learning, and discuss how games can create a shared learning experience for students.
+Watch Matthew Farber and Steve Isaacs in our archived webinar, How Games Can Be a Centerpiece for Student-Driven Learning, to learn how games can create a shared learning experience for students.
 Learn more.

 While phonics workbooks are useful for reinforcing certain literacy skills, they are not the sole means of teaching reading.
 If children learn to read through whole-language approaches, why are educational games still honing in on single concepts?

 Many view educational technology as a tool to support learning, not the focal point of instruction.
 But narrative, story-driven games can be different and can even be the centerpiece of a classroom.
 Much like studying a novel or analyzing a film, the systems in games can drive instruction around and about it.
 In this sense, games can be read like digital texts, which -- as Shaffer, Nash, and Ruis (2015) observed -- "provide students with mediated experiences."